Uncovering the Link Between Periodontal Disease and Alzheimer’s

 Clinical evidence highlights these influences, emphasising their role in disease progression.

-Educating patients on the impact of environmental factors on oral health is crucial for their understanding and effective management.
+Educating patients on the impact of environmental factors on is crucial for their understanding and effective management.

 Utilising visual aids, such as informative infographics, can facilitate this process.
 This approach helps patients appreciate the significance of their environment on their overall oral health.